Grand Designs Live - until 8 May

 There will be a range of talks with industry professionals and other highlights include the Grand Tech Hub, the Self Build Centre and RIBA House of the Year.

 This event is a great opportunity for interior design students to understand current industry trends.
-You can see a full list of ticket prices here.

 London Craft Week – 3 - 7 May